-The RDA Board of Directors has set aside at least \$8 million for the HDLP.
-Funding shall be allocated through a competitive and transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.
+For FY2022, the RDA Board of Directors has set aside approximately \$3 million for emergency gap funding.
+Emergency Gap funding is allocated through a transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.